Educational Psychology

 Graduate school application

-Required fields: Program Selection, Term Selection, Biographical Information, Personal Background, Academic History (including transcripts), Test Scores, Employment, Materials (including: Personal Statement, Resume/CV, Graduate Program Supplemental Application) and three letters of Recommendation
+Required fields: Program Selection, Term Selection, Biographical Information, Personal Background, Academic History (including transcripts), Test Scores, Employment, Materials (including: Personal Statement, Resume/CV, Graduate Program Supplemental Application), Three Letters of Recommendation, and Diversity Statement

-Optional fields: Diversity Statements are optional but highly encouraged.
-All other fields or application materials are optional, but will be taken into consideration if submitted.
+Optional fields: All other fields or application materials are optional, but will be taken into consideration if submitted.

 Please note: If you apply for more than one program in educational psychology (e.g., counselor education and special education), you will need to pay more than one application fee.